-When the skin is inflamed the doctor may prescribe an anti-inflammatory cream, such as a steroid, for control.
+When the skin is inflamed the doctor may prescribe an anti-inflammatory cream, such as steroid, for control.
 Correct use of a steroid cream can help soothe the itch, decrease colonisation of bacteria and hence skin infection.
 It can also prevent lichenification, an irreversible thickening of skin from chronic irritation and scratching.
-For severe itching, oral antihistamine can be used to control the itch and
+For severe itching, oral antihistamine can be used to control the itch and prevent scratching.

 Areas of red, hot, weeping eczema can be treated with a wet wrap.
 It involves using wet garments wrapped over emollients and/or steroid creams.
 It cools down the skin and helps relieve itches and soreness.
-The cover prevents scratching and keeps the moisturiser on the skin longer to
+The cover prevents scratching and keeps the moisturiser on the skin longer to allow proper absorption.

 Can eczema be prevented?